UltraMessaging/um_perf/README.md

 Note that the publisher and subscriber both select among the same three application names.
-For example, the applicaion name "um_perf_rpp" can contain both source and receiver options, making it applicable to both "um_perf_pub" and "um_perf_sub".
+For example, the application name "um_perf_rpp" can contain both source and receiver options, making it applicable to both "um_perf_pub" and "um_perf_sub".